kapelner/QC_MATH_342W_Spring_2025/README.md

 ## The Teaching Assistants

-* Bryan Nevarez will hold recitation section in-person on Tuesdays and Thursdays 5-5:40PM in our classroom, KY 258
+* Bryan Nevarez will hold recitation sections in-person on Tuesdays and Thursdays, 5-5:40PM in KY 258
 * Tao Wu will hold recitation section [in a dedicated zoom room](https://us02web.zoom.us/j/82840450276?pwd=t2F9RidFuflecTO61Crj42ZeWaEWop.1) on Fridays 10-11AM

 ## Grades and Class Standing